First impeachment of Donald Trump: Aftermath

 Two days after the Senate acquitted him in the impeachment trial, Trump fired two witnesses who testified in the impeachment inquiry about his conduct.
 On February 7, Gordon Sondland's ambassadorship was terminated, and Lieutenant Colonel Alexander Vindman was escorted from the White House after a dismissal from his job on the National Security Council.
-At the same time, Vindman's twin brother Yevgeny, likewise an Army lieutenant colonel on the National Security Council, was also dismissed.
+At the same time, Vindman's twin brother, Yevgeny, likewise an Army lieutenant colonel on the National Security Council, was also dismissed.
 Shortly before the firings, Trump said he was "not happy" with Alexander Vindman; after the firings, Trump said he "didn't know" Alexander Vindman but he was "very insubordinate".
 Alexander Vindman's lawyer responded that his client "was asked to leave for telling the truth.
 His honor, his commitment to right, frightened the powerful."
 Sondland reacted by stating that he was "grateful to President Trump for the opportunity to serve".

-In April 2020, Trump fired Michael K. Atkinson, the inspector general of the intelligence community.
+In April 2020, Trump fired Inspector General of the Intelligence Community Michael K. Atkinson.
 Trump further complained that Atkinson "never even came in to see me.
 How can you [forward the complaint] without seeing the person?"; he also concluded that Atkinson was "not a big Trump fan".
 Atkinson responded that he believed Trump had fired him for "having faithfully discharged my legal obligations as an independent and impartial inspector general, and from my commitment to continue to do so".

+After 24 years in the House Schiff would be elected to the Senate in November 2024.

-Biden would be elected President of the United States that November.
+Biden would be elected president of the United States in November 2020.
 The subsequent storming of the U.S. Capitol would lead to Trump's unprecedented second impeachment.